xavibenjamin/theboldreport.net/README.md

 This is The Bold Report powered by [Jekyll](http://jekyllrb.com/).
 Feel free to browse the code and report any issues.

 You're free to use whatever you'd like, **however**, posts found in the `_drafts` or `_posts` folder are copyright of Timothy B. Smith, and may not be used without proper attribution.
+Of course, the logo is also my copyright… you know what you can copy/paste and what you shouldn't.
+Be nice.

-## Running Locally
+## Getting Started

-Clone the repo

     $ git clone git@github.com:ttimsmith/theboldreport.net.git
     $ cd theboldreport.net

-Start up the server
+    $ bundle install
     $ jekyll serve --watch

 Open it up in <http://localhost:4000>, and voilà!